tshepang/blog/content/Rango (2011).md

     digital characters ever
 -

-There\'s great voice talent, but the story, not so much.
+There's great voice talent, but the story, not so much.